 %, -, $).
 This Vali will be treated as dimensionless, so the raw value will be used for any calculations.
 See unit conversion for the list of supported and unsupported units.

 Warnings 2150 and 2160 are created when unit conversion is enabled and the dimensionality of the units inside a formula does not match (for example you try to add meters to kilograms -> 2150 case) or the dimensionality of the formula result does not match with the unit of the Vali itself (for example you add two Valis in meter and the result Vali has a unit of kilogram -> 2160 case).
 See unit conversion for more on the unit conversion logic.
 They correspond to DimensionalityErrors in the Pint library.

 Warnings 3100 and 3200

 If the vali is outside the user defined requirements

 A 4010 warning is triggered when a formula of a Vali that is not mode dependent refers to a Vali that is mode dependent.
 This can in many cases lead to unexpected calculation results.

-The recommended way to fix this is to make the AOCS power consumption mode dependent.
-For example, AOCS could have modes active and standby.
+The recommended way to fix this is to make the Fan power consumption mode dependent.
 The 'modes' page explains how to do this.
-Then a link can be made between the AOCS and the STR modes to indicate that an active AOCS corresponds to an 'on' STR.
+Then a link can be made between the Fan and its children modes